Skip to main content

 Section 33 of the DPDP Act prescribes penalties based on violation type.
 These are the maximum amounts per incident.

-Failure to honour consent withdrawal Up to ₹200 Cr
+Failure to notify breach to Board and affected customers Up to ₹200 Cr

 Calculate your specific exposure